m-racine/date-everything-picker/README.md

 Note about Alt Forms:
     Jon Wick is omitted as the only special graphics for him appear to be late game, and I'll implement that stuff later.
 Ditto for "Timmy" instead of "Tim".

+Next revisions checklist:
+- Add groupings by room found in, so that you can know just your favorite bathroom dateable, or ignore the secret areas for newer players.
+- Standardize the image sizes and find a better size for individual items in the picker, which was coded expecting square images such as well, Pokémon, or busts, rather than full views.
+- Realizable versions of relevant characters.